curegit/sc4-my-sim-tool/README.md

 # SC4 My Sim Tool

-A Mod tool for SimCity 4.
+A mod tool for SimCity 4.
 You can add your original My Sims with custom images.

 ## Usage